forestryio/forestry.io/hugo/content/docs/editing/media-library.md

 #### Content Body File URL

-The relative path from the root of your site to append to media uploads inserted into the Markdown or HTML content body.
+The relative path from the site's root for media uploads in the content body.

 * _Default:_ `/uploads/:year:/:month:/:day:/`